achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 * Her daughter (Tilly?) is a drug addict
 * Who would I cast as Brett?
 Marg Helgenberger.

-### Marvin Hanson

-* Former detective turned private investigator; later chief of police in LaBorde, Texas
-* Friend and patron to Hap and Leonard; has them do legwork for his cases
-* Wounded in the leg, is debilitated for a long time, eventually reovers but should be consdidered to have the lame hindrance
-* Dark-skinned black man
-* Troubled married life after her cheated on is wife
-* Is not intimidated by Leonard
-* Who would I cast as Hanson?
-Andre Braugher

 ### Vanilla Ride

 * Blonde female, very attractive